-11. HUMAN RESOURCES IMPLICATIONS
+HUMAN RESOURCES IMPLICATIONS

-There are no direct human resource implications arising from this report other than an increase in Council Tax and subsequent increase in the number of claims that require processing.
+30. There are no direct human resource implications arising from this report other than an increase in Council Tax and potential subsequent increase in the number of claims that require processing.
 It is anticipated that this will be managed within existing resources.

-12. TECHNOLOGY IMPLICATIONS
+TECHNOLOGY IMPLICATIONS

-There are no additional technology implications arising from this report that can't be managed through the Northgate Revenues and Benefits system.
+31. There are no additional technology implications arising from this report that cannot be managed through the Northgate Revenues and Benefits system.

-13. EQUALITY IMPLICATIONS
+EQUALITY IMPLICATIONS

-The Public Sector Equality Duty (PSED) was created by the Equality Act 2010 and replaces the race, disability and gender equality duties.
+- 32. The Public Sector Equality Duty (PSED) was created by the Equality Act 2010 and replaces the race, disability and gender equality duties.
 The duty came into force in April 2011 and places a duty on public bodies and others carrying out public functions.
-The new Equality Duty requires public bodies to have due regard to the need to:-
+The new Equality Duty requires public bodies to have due regard to the need to: - a.

-- a.
 Eliminate discrimination, harassment and victimisation and other conduct prohibited by the Equality Act 2010; - b.
 Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and - c.
 Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.

-We have ensured in developing the Local Council Tax Support scheme that we make fair and informed financial decisions, demonstrating our commitment to improving outcomes of the poorest and often vulnerable groups of people living in Doncaster and at the same time showing due regard to the Public Sector Equality Duty.
+33. We have ensured in developing the Local Council Tax Support scheme that we make fair and informed financial decisions, demonstrating our commitment to improving outcomes for the poorest and often vulnerable groups of people living in Doncaster and at the same time showing due regard to the Public Sector Equality Duty.
 We have used the findings of this extensive review and equality analysis previously undertaken which is still relevant for this review of the scheme and we have updated relevant data as part of the process.
 This information is detailed and provided at Appendix 1 to this report.

-14. CONSULTATION
+CONSULTATION

-The changes being proposed for the scheme are solely in line with the Prescribed Requirement Regulations and the uprating of certain rates and allowances used for working age claims which is specified within the existing scheme.
-As such, the changes to the scheme for 2017 do not require public consultation.
+34. The changes being proposed for the scheme are solely in line with The Council Tax Reduction Schemes (Amendment) (England) Regulations 2017 and the uprating of certain rates and allowances used for working age claims which is specified within the existing scheme.
+As such, the changes to the scheme for 2018/19 do not require public consultation.